Biebras/Simple-Cloth-Simulation/README.md

 # Simple Cloth Simulation
 Made with c++ and raylib (Truly awesome library)
 You can run the program by double clicking app in the bin.
-Currentlly, it only works for mac users.
+Currentlly, it only works for mac users (however, you can make your own makefile).

  Custom Cloth simulation that was created using c++ and raylib.
  The cloth simulation is done by following Hooke's law (F = -k * x):